 Make Kettle Brewed Coffee

-Edited by ROasistant, Anonymous, Robbi, Rebecca M. and 3 others
+Edited by ROasistant, Robbi, Rebecca M., Lynn and 2 others

 How do you make kettle brewed coffee?
 This is an apparently simple question, but how many of you really know the answer?
 A cup of fresh coffee to start the day is a ritual for many people - something that some people can't live without.
 While there are a number of instant coffees on the supermarket shelves, an espresso or coffee maker cup is no good for a true coffee lover.
 One must feel the coffee - it's flavor, consistency and grounds.
 All these can be enjoyed only from coffee made with a kettle.